henrytse2468/AppMath/assignment2/README.md

 # Ex-2: Computational Derivation and Matrix Multiplication

 ## Overview
-In this exercise, you will practice computational derivation and matrix multiplication.
+In this exercise, you will practice computational derivation and matrix multiplication..

 ## Objectives
 1. Calculate the derivative of a function at a given point.